chriskohlbrenner/chriskohlbrenner.github.io/source/_posts/2015-10-23-imperative-declaration.markdown

 ###Defining the Question(s)###

 I first tried to make sense of the critique I'd received on StackOverflow: "...your example of 'declarative' programming is an example of functional programming."
 I suppose that's what rendered my answer inappropriate for the question "What is the difference between declarative and imperative programming?".
-Easy solution--just look back to the [accepted answer](http://stackoverflow.com/a/1784702)...and find that the same commented left [a very similar critique](https://stackoverflow.com/questions/1784664/what-is-the-difference-between-declarative-and-imperative-programming#comment52439156_1784702).
+Easy solution--just look back to the [accepted answer](http://stackoverflow.com/a/1784702)...and find that the same commenter left [a very similar critique](https://stackoverflow.com/questions/1784664/what-is-the-difference-between-declarative-and-imperative-programming#comment52439156_1784702).

-This seemed to imply that functional programming and declarative programming are *not* synonomous (which I already believed), but also that there's a significant difference between declarative programming and functional programming (which I hadn't recognized).
+This seemed to imply that functional programming and declarative programming are *not* synonymous (which I already believed), but also that there's a significant difference between declarative programming and functional programming (which I hadn't recognized).
 So what is it?
 Going back even farther, if this is a valid critique, what's the difference between imperative and declarative to begin with?
 I decided to reassess my answer.

-###Some definitions###
+###Definitions###

 <strong>Imperative Programming:</strong>